algorithmica-org/algorithmica/content/english/hpc/profiling/events.md

        │    ↑ jne    20
 ```

-On the left column, you can see the fraction of times the instruction pointer stopped on a specific line.
-Because of intricacies such as pipelining and out-of-order execution, "now" is not a well-defined concept in modern CPUs, so the data is slightly inaccurate as the instruction pointer drifts a little bit forward.
-But it is still useful: here we spend ~65% of the time on the jump instruction because it has a comparison operator before it, indicating that the control flow waits there for this comparison to be decided.
+On the left column is the fraction of times that the instruction pointer stopped on a specific line.
+You can see that we spend ~65% of the time on the jump instruction because it has a comparison operator before it, indicating that the control flow waits there for this comparison to be decided.

-At the individual cycle level, we need something more precise.
+Because of intricacies such as [pipelining](/hpc/pipelining) and out-of-order execution, "now" is not a well-defined concept in modern CPUs, so the data is slightly inaccurate as the instruction pointer drifts a little bit forward.
+The instruction-level data is still useful, but at the individual cycle level, we need to switch to [something more precise](../simulation).

 <!-- flame graphs -->